cworld1/cworld1/src/content/blog/using-git-offline.md

 ### Creating a local remote repository

-Bundles solve the problem of synchronising Git repositories without a network, but we are still left with multiple computers all likely to be slightly out of sync with each other.
+Bundles solve the problem of synchronizing Git repositories without a network, but we are still left with multiple computers all likely to be slightly out of sync with each other.
 If a new developer joins the team who do they copy the repository from?
 The best option is to select one development machine that will act as the “server”.
 A bare Git repository can be created on this development machine in addition to a local clone of the repository where the developer will actually work.

 ```bash
 cd /path/to/store/main/repo